YulongBonjour/SimVLM/README.md

 # SimVLM
-pytorch implementation for SimVLM ---SIMPLE VISUAL LANGUAGE MODEL PRETRAINING WITH WEAK SUPERVISION https://arxiv.org/abs/2108.10904
+unofficial pytorch implementation for SimVLM ---SIMPLE VISUAL LANGUAGE MODEL PRETRAINING WITH WEAK SUPERVISION https://arxiv.org/abs/2108.10904

 The tokenizer used in current codes is ChineseTokenzier, if you change it to anther tokenizer, some modifications are needed.